planet-community/planet-devices-wiki-prs/wiki/Astro-rooting.md

 It is strongly recommended to make a backup of your stock boot image, as you'll need to restore it before performing an OTA OS update.

-Note that there have been reports of Linux being easiest OS to get MTKClient working on.
+Note that there have been reports of Linux being the easiest OS to get MTKClient working on.

 - Install [MTKClient](https://github.com/bkerler/mtkclient), following all the [Linux instructions](https://github.com/bkerler/mtkclient#install)
 - Shut down the Astro